VitBenton88/april-assignment/README.md

 * Install lint libraries and configure rules.
 * Create base testing suite; install jest libraries, steup configuration, and create a unit test.
 * Cleanup vulnerabilities in npm (audit command).

+## "Nice to Haves"
+* Introduce a modern build tool like Vite or Webpack to streamline local development and production builds.